 The main Shwedagon Pagoda at night

 While walking around the pagoda, a young Burmese man strikes up a conversation with me, asking about my country, how long I am staying in the country, how I got here and where I’m going after leaving.
 He speaks very good English, so we have quite a conversation.
 Two monks also approach me later on, although they speak poor English.
-They have similar questions as the young man posed, but they also want me to go with them for some reason.
-Of course I decline, since I have no idea what they want, and I have no intention of finding out!
+They have similar questions as the young man posed, but they also want me to go with them for some reason that isn’t entirely clear.
+I decline, since I have no idea what they want, and I have no intention of finding out!

 This evening, the Thilawa Music & Dance troupe perform traditional Burmese music, dance and acrobatics onboard the ship.
 Their music is kind of screechy, but the performances are very interesting and the costumes are ornate and colourful.
 The last number involves two guys inside a giant elephant costume!
 I take video of portions of the performance.